ChromeDevTools/devtools-frontend/front_end/panels/timeline/README.md

 ```

 Once you have done this, add the interface to the union type `TimelineOverlay`.
 This will likely trigger some TypeScript errors because there are some places in the code where we check we have exhaustively dealt with every possible overlay type.
+Also if you want to make this overlay a singleton, add the interface to the union type `SingletonOverlay`.

 When you create an overlay by default it will be created as a `div` with a class, and no contents.
 Sometimes this is all you need (for example, the `ENTRY_SELECTED` outline has no other HTML), but if you need more you can tell the Overlays class what DOM to create for your overlay.
 To do this, modify the `#createElementForNewOverlay` method.
 You will see examples there of how we use custom elements to build out overlays.